maxviazov/Spring-Frameworks-/Code-Style.md

 ### Field and method references

 A field of a class should *always* be referenced using `this`.
-A method of class, however, should never be referenced using `this`.
+A method of a class, however, should never be referenced using `this`.

 ### Local variable type inference